erodm09/PaylocityTask/README.md

 3. `Run the Postman Collection`: To test any potential bug fixes or to run the collection to re-verify the bugs, you can use the provided Postman Collection.
 The collection includes API requests to replicate the reported bugs and verify that the solutions are effective.

-Step 1: Download and install Postman.
+-Step 1: Download and install Postman.

-Step 2: Open Postman and import the Bug-Challenge-Collection.json file located in the postman-collection directory of this repository.
+-Step 2: Open Postman and import the Bug-Challenge-Collection.json file located in the postman-collection directory of this repository.

-Step 3: Once imported, you will see a collection of API requests named "QA Challenge- Master."
+-Step 3: Once imported, you will see a collection of API requests named "QA Challenge- Master."

-Step 4: Each request corresponds to a specific scenarios.
+-Step 4: Each request corresponds to a specific scenarios.
 Click on a request to open it.

-Step 5: Review the request details and ensure that any variables (such as base URLs), specific as well to the Basic Token, and that these are correctly set.
+-Step 5: Review the request details and ensure that any variables (such as base URLs), specific as well to the Basic Token, and that these are correctly set.

-Step 6: Send the request and observe the response to verify that the bug fix is effective or that the bug is still present as reported.
+-Step 6: Send the request and observe the response to verify that the bug fix is effective or that the bug is still present as reported.

 Other options: